If you are interested in legitimate mystery shopping companies, Second to None might be one to consider.

-You may not get emailed about each and every opportunity, so it might be a good idea to log in often just to see what is there.
+You may not get emailed about each and every opportunity, so it's smart to log in often just to see what is there.
 You will have to be quick and claim the assignments that you want.
-You may have to take tests before you get approved for shops you claim.
+It might also be necessary to take tests before you get approved for shops you claim.

 Does it cost anything to sign up with Second to None?

 You should also avoid like the plague any Western Union or check cashing requests that might come in from a so-called mystery shopping or secret shopper company.
 These are also scams.

 What do people say about mystery shopping for Second to None?

-You will see that there are positive and negative reviews.
+You will see that there are by far more positive reviews than negative ones.
 People who have been paid say that Second to None pays accurately and on time.

-Can this be a full-time job?
+Can mystery shopping for Second to None be a full-time job?

 Go here to get registered.
 Good luck, and please provide any feedback you have on the company below.